Diane Grob Schmidt: Career

 Diane Grob Schmidt holds a number of patents, including a patent for Pert Plus shampoo and conditioner formula.
 She led the team of scientists at Procter & Gamble who developed Pert Plus, the first combined shampoo and conditioner.

 She has served on the editorial boards of the Journal of the Society of Cosmetic Chemists and the Journal of Chemical Health & Safety.

 Diane Grob Schmidt is a member of the American Association for the Advancement of Science (AAAS) and of the American Industrial Hygiene Association.
 She has been a member of the American Chemical Society (ACS) since 1968 and has held a wide variety of positions whose scope has included chemical health and safety, and chemistry & the law.
-These included three consecutive terms on the Board of Directors.
+These included three consecutive terms on the board of directors.
 In 2015, she became president of the American Chemical Society (ACS).
 Her presidential theme was “Inspiring and Innovating for Tomorrow.”
+She co-edited 5 books while in the Presidential succession and wrote introductions and chapters in each.